jupyterlab/scipy2019-jupyterlab-tutorial/readme.md

 # Installation

 ## IMPORTANT: We will be using JupyterLab 1.0, which was released in late June.
-If you ware using an older version of JupyterLab, please upgrade to the latest.
+If you were using an older version of JupyterLab, please upgrade to the latest.
 Typically, this is done using `pip install --upgrade jupyterlab`.

 Please read the following section and install the required software ahead of